Intercity Travel in China via High-Speed Rail: The fastest and most convenient way to travel

 Stroll around the stunning West Lake, known for its picturesque landscapes and historic temples, and visit the scenic tea plantations in the Longjing village to taste some of China’s finest green tea.

 This picturesque route offers travelers the opportunity to experience two of China's most charming cities, Hangzhou and Suzhou.
-The journey takes around 1.5 to 2 hours via high speed rail and covers 160 km (99 miles), so these cities are often visited together.
+The journey takes around 1.5 to 2 hours via high-speed rail and covers 160 km (99 miles), so these cities are often grouped on a single trip.

 In Suzhou, explore the city’s famous classical gardens, like the Humble Administrator’s Garden, and take a relaxing boat ride along the ancient canals.